Categories: Programming, BigData

 DataVault on a big-data solution

 The fact that hubs, links, and satellites have no logical need to change data once written is very friendly for many big-data systems (eg Hive, BigQuery).
-DV2.0 does suggest that “last seen” dates can be useful for detecting records deleted upstream - but maybe that could be stored in something like HBase or a simple key/value datastore instead.
+DV2.0 does suggest that mutable “last seen” dates for hubs and links can be useful for detecting records deleted upstream - but maybe that could be stored in something like HBase or a simple key/value datastore instead.
 It also suggests that “end dates” on satellite records is useful for export for data-marts; again there may be an external solution for that.
 These date-values are not part of the data model, just optimisations for import and export processes which can be implemented via other mechanisms if needed.

 The primary problem when using big-data solutions (whether hive-like or hbase-like) is that DV2.0 does lots of lookups by key, while big-data solutions typically have very limited indexing ability (partitioning and clustering for hive, single rowkey for hbase).